kumar-a/my-website/content/authors/admin/_index.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">

-I am working as a senior research fellow in the [Department of Botany](https://botany.puchd.ac.in/) at Panjab University, Chandigarh.
-My research interests include the responses of ecological structure and functions to climate change.
-Currently, I am working on the elevational pattern of plant distributions and diversity in the Western Himalayas.
+I am working as a senior research fellow in the *National Mission for Sustaining Himalayan Ecosystem (NMSHE)* project at [ICAR–National Bureau of Plant Genetic Resources, New Delhi](https://nbpgr.org.in/nbpgr2023/).
+My research broadly focuses to understand the ecosystem structure and functions in the context of global environmental change.
+Guided by the values of collaboration, integrity, and open science, I aim to contribute meaningfully to ecological research and inform evidence-based management strategies.